lisarosaa/app-theme/development-strategy.md

 ### HTML

 - A section of subheader
-- Main article about 'Who We Are' and 'What We Do'
+- Section about 'Who We Are' and 'What We Do'

 ### CSS